zoometh/neonet/README.md

 ### Isochrones

-Create a map with isochrone contour to model the spread of Neolithic
+Create a map with isochrone contours to model the spread of Neolithic

 ```R
 library(rcarbon)